junwai/Game/Game Rules.md

 - 7| Orbitals: Commons may use Movement points to move to any space within X spaces of your Elite, where X is Attunement.
 Passive
 - 8| Mass Teleport: Your Elite's space and all units within 1 space are moved to another space on the board centered on your Elite.
 Units that would land on an occupied space are not moved.
 Global range.
 Cooldown.
 Special.
 - 9| Simulacrum: At the beginning of the round, place a marker in your Elite's starting space.
 You may return to this space at the beginning of your next turn.
 Passive
-- 10| Duality: Your Commons are immune to targeted damage.
-Any Health your Elite loses is subtracted from your Commons' collective health pool, as determined by the initiating player.
-Commons eliminated this way gives experience to the opposing player involved.
-If no Commons are on the board, your Elite loses Health normally.
+- 10| Duality: Your Commons within X spaces of your Elite are immune to targeted damage.
+Your units within X spaces of your Elite have a collective Health pool that is subtracted as determined by you.
 Passive

 - [Elements](#Elements)